 About 3.5 billion people live in countries rich in oil, gas, or minerals.
 Many of these countries also suffer from poverty, corruption, and conflict stemming from weak governance.
 Nonrenewable mineral resources play a dominant role in 81 countries, which collectively account for a quarter of gross world product, half of the world’s population, and nearly 70 percent of those in extreme poverty.
 The World Bank Group’s involvement in extractive industries seeks to help countries seize the opportunities that mining companies offer for development, poverty reduction, and boosting shared prosperity.
 Most World Bank Group interventions in extractive industries are in the governance area, to encourage transparent management of industry revenues so that they provide benefits for local people and so that the industries themselves respect local community needs and the environment.

-At the same time, more than one-quarter of the world’s active mines and exploration sites overlap with, or are situated within a 10-kilometer radius of, a strictly protected area.
+At the same time, more than one-quarter of the world’s active mines and exploration sites overlap with, or are situated within, a 10-kilometer radius of, a strictly protected area.
 Nearly one-third of all active mines and exploration sites are located within areas of intact ecosystems of high conservation value, most of them forests.
 Almost one-third of all active mines are located in stressed watersheds.
 Infrastructure developments associated with oil and mineral developments represent the most important threat to ecosystems through physical incursion into forests and disruption of the ecosystems.
 Road and railway development could be particularly harmful.
 Building a new road drives direct deforestation through tree cutting, but this impact is generally limited.
 Most importantly, roads are the major vehicle for forest degradation through further incursion into forest areas for agriculture, hunting, artisanal mining, and other potentially harmful activities.
-Added to that, a large-scale mine has considerable energy requirements, which will lead to the construction of hydropower dams, oil and gas pipelines, and powerlines.
-At the same time, oil and mining companies can contribute considerably to sustainable forest management, and have done so in the past, by implementing measures for forest conservation and community development in and around their concessions.
+Added to that, a large-scale mine has considerable energy requirements, which will lead to the construction of hydropower dams, oil and gas pipelines, and power lines.
+Nevertheless, oil and mining companies can contribute considerably to sustainable forest management, and have done so in the past, by implementing measures for forest conservation and community development in and around their concessions.

 There is increasing pressure on individual companies to implement standards to mitigate and offset negative environmental impacts.
 Yet there is a limit to what private-sector-driven, project-specific measures can do.
 These kinds of voluntary standards also tend not to affect artisanal and small-scale miners and other "rogue" players, who tend to have the largest environmental footprint.
 In order to address all players, an integrated landscape-level planning and enforcement process is needed.